newfiesoft/my-style-anytime/readme.txt

 4. Customization page and his configuration options like Remove 100% WordPress from the title
 5. Security page and his Information and configuration options
 6. Settings page where you can enable additional useful functions
-7. Backup / Restore page so now you can on click create Backup for all your styles, and restore anytime.
+7. Backup / Restore page so now you can on click create Backup for all your styles and restore anytime.
 8. Administrator custom style view
 9. Editor custom style view
 10. Author custom style view